Why Not Repurpose Content of Your Popular Posts?

 6. Breaking it apart for later posts using the video and changing it out with images.

-This is great fun – because you can grow your reach, your engagement, get rewarded by Facebook sharing your content more because they see that people are liking it, and you’ll save so much time.
+This is great fun – because you can grow your reach and engagement, get rewarded by Facebook for sharing your content more because they see that people like it, and you’ll save so much time.

 It’s a great feeling to get this done.
-And yes, I know for myself, when I learned about this, I didn’t do it for a while.
+And yes, I know that when I learned about this, I didn’t do it for a while.
 But once I put it into my weekly schedule, it was like 1,2,3.

 Repeat weekly.
 And…

-#5 Schedule in 2-3 hours to do this process for your monthly social media posting and you’ll have a whole lot of content that you won’t have to think about and your audience will notice and engage with!
+#6 Schedule in 2-3 hours to do this process for your monthly social media posting and you’ll have a whole lot of content that you won’t have to think about, and your audience will notice and engage with!

 Let’s add a couple of other steps for fun…